-In a fast changing world, will mankind be ruled by smart phones soon or will mankind use technology in life-changing innovations to make our societies far more equitable?
+In a fast-changing world, will mankind be ruled by smartphones soon or will mankind use technology in life-changing innovations to make our societies far more equitable?
 Can technology be used to address the most crying needs in our societies today?”

-Parthajeet Sarma’s “Smart Phones Dumb People?” is a look at how the 21st century technologies can be used to solve problems that essentially belong to the 19th century.
+Parthajeet Sarma’s “Smart Phones Dumb People?” is a look at how the 21st-century technologies can be used to solve problems that essentially belong to the 19th century.

 However, it is anything but.
-In fact, the part about the smart phones is only for the first few pages of the book and is referenced once in a while.
+In fact, the part about the smartphones is only for the first few pages of the book and is referenced once in a while.
 The rest of the book is about the problems and possible solutions that can help solve the prevalent issues.

-However, if you forget about the title and concentrate about the book itself, you will find that it is an interesting read regarding the various immediate problems that the country is facing.
+However, if you forget about the title and concentrate on the book itself, you will find that it is an interesting read regarding the various immediate problems that the country is facing.

-While the solution that Mr. Sarma provides is a long, drawn out one, one cannot say for sure whether it will work or not.
+While the solution that Mr Sarma provides is a long, drawn-out one, one cannot say for sure whether it will work or not.
 Only time will tell.